Naval Base Panama Canal Zone: Roosevelt's visit

 On November 6, 1906, Theodore Roosevelt was the first president to depart the continental United States on an official diplomatic trip.
 Roosevelt made a 17-day trip to Panama and Puerto Rico.
 Roosevelt checked on the progress of the Canal's construction and talked to workers about the importance of the project.
-In Puerto Rico, he recommends that Puerto Ricans should become U.S. citizens.
+In Puerto Rico, he recommended that Puerto Ricans should become U.S. citizens.
 Roosevelt traveled to Panama on the US Navy ship the USS Louisiana.
 Theodore Roosevelt on May 6, 1904, had appointed John Findley Wallace, formerly chief engineer and finally general manager of the Illinois Central Railroad, as chief engineer of the Panama Canal Project.
 The project was completed by General George Washington Goethals on August 15, 1914.

 Following Roosevelt, President Taft visited the Panama Canal a few times in 1907, 1909, 1910 and 1912.
 Taft traveled to the Canal on the US Navy USS Tennessee (ACR-10) and the battleship USS Arkansas (BB-33).